TheDHCreator/thedhcreator.github.io/_pages/log.md

 * **Monday**: Started the morning by making small logistical changes to the SymbiFlow pages I'm in charge of for my Broader Impacts Project (setting them up organization-wise so it will be easier to update later).
 Met with Professor Goeders and Jarom to discuss the current state of our project.
 Kept learning about Project X-Ray and the other pages.
 * **Tuesday**: Worked on the Circuits Module for Chip Camp all morning and afternoon.
 Started watching a few of the FPGA Track videos I missed while on honeymoon.
 * **Wednesday**: Worked from home today.
 Continued looking over all my Symbiflow modules to brainstorm changes for Broader Impacts Project.
 I also started reviewing the recent changes in the BFAAST branches.
 * **Thursday**: Started the day by inspecting changes in the PUDC branch of BFASST and I learned about what pull requests are currently active with SymbiFlow.
+I worked at home for the rest of the day catching up on FPGA videos and making a few more changes to my pages.
 * **Friday**:

 ### Week 10: July 5th, 2021